fidelalvabryano/Save-Me/README.md

 **Save Me**

-Save Me is an android application which will help you to ask for help when you are in a dangerous situation.
+Save Me is an android application that will make us easier to ask for help when we are in a dangerous situation.

 **Library used:**
 - Firebase